jescalan/gps/README.md

 ### Rule Placement

-The general MPG rule for media queries is that **you should almost never have a selector nested inside a media query**.
+The general GPS rule for media queries is that **you should almost never have a selector nested inside a media query**.
 That means that all your media queries should be placed inline, nested along with all the other css.
 Of course, you need to be using a preprocessor that supports nested rules and nested media queries in order to make this happen, but those are [not too tough](http://cssnext.io/features/#nesting) to come across these days.

 Why?
 Because responsive styles are no different than normal styles.
 They are styles that are applied to the element in question, and therefore should be grouped together with that element.
 So for example, this is the right approach: